apache/accumulo-examples/docs/bloom.md

 Accumulo data is divided into tablets and each tablet has multiple r-files.
 Lookup performance of a tablet with 3 r-files can be 3 times slower than a tablet with one r-file.
-However if the files contain unique sets of data, then bloom filters can help with performance.
+However, if the files contain unique sets of data, then bloom filters can help with performance.

 Run the example below to create two identical tables.
 One table has bloom